Swiss set to double company bailout fund to CHF40bn

 Switzerland wants to double the amount of emergency loans available to struggling companies to CHF40 billion ($41 billion).
 The current fund of CHF20 billion is expected to be used up “in the next few days”.

 Parliament has therefore been asked to approve a significant increase in the amount of funds needed to prop up the economy during the coronavirus crisis.
-The government said on Friday that the first CHF10 billion was being requested “as a matter of urgency”.
+The government said on Fridayexternal link that the first CHF10 billion was being requested “as a matter of urgency”.

 This would raise the total amount of state funding to around CHF62 billion, with other tranches of money set aside to cover the wages of workers who have been put on short-time hours and other targeted measures.